eiriniOG/seedtag-codetest/README.md

   `make install_<unix/windows>` will set up venv
   `make run` will execute
    model.py to test the labrador retriever hack
-   I can guarantee that this
-    will work on your side.
+   This should work on your side.

  There is a notebook `flower_power.ipynb` made in Colab for Challenge 2: please open, take into account paths, and review.
-I cannot guarantee that this will work on your side.
+This is environment dependant.

  ## Solution
  ### Challenge 1: the labrador retriever hack